tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/01_lambdas_in_functional_programming.md

 ## λs in Functional Programming

-Before we look at things in a more depth, I want to give you some general background to lambdas.
+Before we look at things in a more depth, let's look at some general background to lambdas.

 If you haven't seen it before, the Greek letter `λ` ("lambda") is often used as shorthand when talking about lambdas.

+### 1930s and the Lambda Calculus

 In computer science, lambdas go back to the lambda-calculus.
 A mathematical notation for functions introduced by Alonzo Church in the 1930s.
 It was a way to explore mathematics using functions and was later re-discovered as a useful tool in computer science.

-It formalised the notion of "lambda terms" and rules to transform those terms.
-These rules or "functions" map directly into modern computer science ideas.
+It formalised the notion of _lambda terms_ and the rules to transform those terms.
+These rules or _functions_ map directly into modern computer science ideas.
 All functions in the lambda-calculus are anonymous which again has been taken literally in computer science.

 Here's an example of a lambda-calculus expression.

 {title="A lambda-calculus expression", lang="text", line-numbers="off"}
     λx.x+1

-We define an anonymous function or "lambda" with an argument `x`.
+This defines an anonymous function or _lambda_ with a single argument `x`.
 The body follows the dot and adds one to that argument.

+### 1950s and LISP

-Then in the 1950s, John McCarthy invented LISP whilst at MIT.
+In the 1950s, John McCarthy invented LISP whilst at MIT.
 This was a programming language designed to model mathematical problems and was heavily influenced by the lambda-calculus.

 It used the word `lambda` as an operator to define an anonymous function.